Skip to main content

 DESCRIPTION

-The walls and ceilings separating the home from the garage may not have gotten the same attention to air sealing and insulating as the other exterior walls when the home was originally built because builders sometimes overlook the fact that these walls and ceilings are part of the home’s “building thermal envelope,” the exterior walls, floors, ceilings, and other building components that provide a boundary between conditioned space and the outdoors or unconditioned space.
+The walls and ceilings separating the home from the garage may not have gotten the same attention to air sealing and insulating as the other exterior walls when the home was originally built because builders sometimes overlook the fact that these walls and ceilings are part of the home’s “building thermal envelope” (the exterior walls, floors, ceilings, and other building components that provide a boundary between conditioned space and the outdoors or unconditioned spaces).

 Maintaining the integrity of this thermal envelope, especially in regard to isolating the existing attached garage from living space is critical for preventing the potential infiltration of carbon monoxide and other contaminants into the dwelling.
-Over time, cracks or gaps may appear along the joints and seams in the sheet rock (gypsum board), at the mud sill, rim joists, subfloors, bottom of the sheet rock, at ceiling-wall intersections, and other areas where air can flow through if cracks or gaps are not adequately sealed.
+Over time, cracks or gaps may appear along the joints and seams in the sheet rock (gypsum board); at the mud sill, rim joists, subfloors, and bottom of the sheet rock; at ceiling-wall intersections; and at other areas where air can flow through if cracks or gaps are not adequately sealed.
 There could also be unsafe conditions that have existed since the house was built.
-For example there could be open floor joist bays spanning from over the garage to over or beneath attached living spaces; these openings could allow garage fumes to enter adjoining rooms through cracks in subfloors or through leaks around sealing and wall penetrations.
+For example, there could be open floor joist bays spanning from over the garage to over or beneath attached living space.
+These openings could allow garage fumes to enter adjoining rooms through cracks in subfloors or through leaks around sealing and wall penetrations.
 Any open joist bays must be closed off with solid blocking material and sealants as described in the Description tab.

 To help ensure that an airtight barrier separates the house from the garage, inspect the common walls between the home and the garage.
 The garage can also be tested for pressure differences with respect to the house using a blower door test.
 These steps can be done by a home energy rater as part of a home energy assessment.

-(Also see the Solution Center guides Floor above Garage, Insulating Existing Floors over Garage, Garage Rim/Band Joist Adjoining Conditioned Space, Rigid Foam Insulation Installed Between Existing House and Garage Walls, and No Ducts or Air Handlers Located in Garage.)
+Also see the Solution Center guides Floor above Garage, Insulating Existing Floors over Garage, Garage Rim/Band Joist Adjoining Conditioned Space, Air Sealing Drywall to Top Plate, Air Sealing Doors Adjacent to Unconditioned Space, Air Sealing Attic Access Panels/Doors/Stairs, Rigid Foam Insulation Installed Between Existing House and Garage Walls, and No Ducts or Air Handlers Located in Garage.

 2. Replace any materials that show signs of rot or water damage.
 To minimize crumbling of plaster when cutting through existing plaster and wood lathe surfaces, use high-speed cutting tools such as powered multi-tools or an angle grinder with a diamond blade, to make clean cuts through the plaster and lathe.
 Protect surfaces, hang tarps to isolate the area, and operate a shop vac to capture the dust.
 Another trick is to apply a sealing compound to the back side of the lathe, if it is accessible, prior to cutting to minimize flexing.
 Apply masking tape to the lines to be cut to help hold the lathe together.
 Wetting may also help reduce dust generation.